yehia67/documentation/the-tangle/0.1/introduction/overview.md

 # The Tangle overview

-**The Tangle is the data structure that's formed by the connections among transactions in the distributed ledger on all IRI nodes.**
+**The Tangle is the data structure that's formed by the connections among transactions in the distributed ledger.
+The Tangle allows IRI nodes to traverse transactions through their connections and validate each one.**

 This data stucture is a type of [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
 The Tangle was formally introduced in the whitepaper by Professor Serguei Popov and published in 2015.